 Because the New Zealand system of government is relatively centralised, most electoral and political attention is focused on general elections.
 In the mid-19th century provincial government was more important, attracting more press attention, more candidates and more voters.
 New Zealand’s provincial governments were abolished in 1876.

-General elections normally take place in October or November in the third year of the parliamentary term.
+General elections have normally taken place in October or November in the third year of the parliamentary term – although since 2014 they have been in September.
 Elections have not always occurred on a single day – the first election of 1853 took place in different electorates between July and October.
-Since 1881 a single election day has been used for all the general (non-Māori) electorates – initially it was a weekday, but since 1951 elections for both Māori and general seats have been held on the same day: a Saturday.
+Since 1881 a single election day has been used for all the general (non-Māori) electorates.
+Initially this was a weekday, but since 1951 elections for both Māori and general seats have been held on the same day: a Saturday.

 On election day polling places are open for voting throughout the country, in places such as community and school halls, from 9 a.m. until 7 p.m.
 In 2014 there were 2,568 polling places.
 Votes are also cast at overseas polling booths and by post.
 By the 2010s many New Zealanders were casting advance votes prior to polling day.
 In 2017, 47% of votes were cast in advance.